Updated on October 8, 2020, to include new information and insights.

 ROAS = (Revenue – Ad Spend) / Ad Spend

-Put simply, a 150% ROAS on the low end means that for every dollar spent on advertising, $1.50 is generated in revenue.
-On the high end, a 400% ROAS represents $4.00 in revenue for every ad dollar spent.
+Put simply, a 488% ROAS on the low end means that for every dollar spent on advertising, $4.88 in revenue is generated.
+On the high end, a 1,460% ROAS represents $14.60 in revenue for every ad dollar spent.

-Going beyond The Ski Shop example, where we had to move inventory regardless of cost, if you’ve got a handle on contribution margin (your overall margin per unit), ROAS becomes an even more useful tool to guide how much you can spend and still grow revenue profitably.
+Using The Ski Shop example, we had to move inventory regardless of cost.
+However, that’s not always the case.
+If you’ve got a handle on contribution margin (your overall margin per unit), ROAS becomes an even more useful tool to guide how much you can spend and still grow revenue profitably.

 Setting yourself up with the ability to track these KPIs and goals is crucial.
-But without follow through on what the data shows, those tracking abilities are meaningless.
-Throughout every phase of your PPC effort (planning, execution, evaluation, and refinement), keep your KPIs front and center–they should help drive every decision made throughout the process.
+Throughout every phase of your PPC effort (planning, execution, evaluation, and refinement), keep your KPIs front and center; they should help drive every decision made throughout the process.